AryanAgrahari07/AryanAgrahari07/README.md

 - 👋 Hi, I’m Aryan, a B.Tech Student at MITS, Gwalior
 - 🌱 Currently learning Full Stack Development
 - 👀 Working on `some exciting projexts`.
-- 💞️ I would love to collaborate on intresting projects
+- 💞️ I would love to collaborate on interesting projects
 - 💬 Feel free to reach out, I'm always happy to help :)

 <br/>